 In addition to citizen-inspired projects at local and national levels, Bologna continues its active participation in European projects, which add value to the city's international brand and enables cooperation with other cities and organizations across Europe through knowledge-sharing and exchange of best practices.

 Innovation and Collaboration in Bologna

 Big Data Innovation and Research Excellence (Bi-Rex)

-Bologna was selected to host a research laboratory and competence center for Big Data Innovation and Research Excellence (Bi-Rex) , dedicated to Industry 4.0 and the factory of the future.
+Bologna was selected to host a research laboratory and competence centre for Big Data Innovation and Research Excellence (Bi-Rex), dedicated to Industry 4.0 and the factory of the future.
 Under the direction of the University of Bologna, Bi-Rex will specialize in the Internet of Things (IoT), smart cities, logistics and innovation in services.

 As part of Bologna's Urban Innovation Plan, the goal of District Laboratories is to galvanize a process of collaboration and facilitate workshops in districts throughout the city.
-The workshops are designed to stimulate civic imagination and enable a more active role of neighborhoods in decisions regarding public services, care of the community and setting of priorities on culture and welfare.
+The workshops are designed to stimulate civic imagination and enable a more active role of neighbourhoods in decisions regarding public services, care of the community and a set of priorities on culture and welfare.
 During recent workshops, citizens proposed ideas on the use of public resources and created 27 participatory projects.

 Sustainable Urban Mobility Plan (SUMP)

 Bologna recognizes the importance of smart and sustainable urban mobility infrastructure and services.
 The objectives of Bologna's sustainable urban mobility plan (SUMP) are to:

 - Make the metropolitan city more attractive, with high urban quality and livability.